slackhq/astra/docs/topics/Config-options.md

 indexerConfig:
   maxChunksOnDisk: 3
 ```
-How many stale chunks, or chunks no longer being written to, can remain on an indexer before being deleted.
-If the
+How many stale <tooltip term="chunk">chunks</tooltip>, or chunks no longer being written to, can remain on an indexer
-[indexerConfig.staleDurationSecs](Config-options.md#staledurationsecs) limit is reached prior to this value the chunk
+before being deleted.
+If the [indexerConfig.staleDurationSecs](Config-options.md#staledurationsecs) limit is reached prior to this value the chunk
 will be removed.

 ### serverConfig {id=indexer-server-config}